 The Group assesses recoverability of its investment in the Philippines Associates at each reporting date.
-During the year ended December 31, 2018, an impairment of \$9,535,581 was recognised (December 31, 2017: nil).
-The Company assessed future economic benefits from the investment in the Philippines Associates in consideration of the material uncertainties from the current political risks associated with the granting of mining licences relating to the mining projects held by the Philippines Associates as well as the current litigation between Mt.
+During the prior year ended, December 31, 2018, an impairment of \$9,535,581 was recognised.
+The Company assessed future economic benefits from the investment in the Philippines Associates in consideration of the material uncertainties from the current political risks associated with the granting of mining licences relating to the mining projects held by the Philippines Associates as well as the litigation between Mt.
 Labo and its former Joint Venture partner.
-As a result, the recoverable amount of the asset assessed to be nil and the asset was fully impaired as at December 31, 2018.
+As a result, the recoverable amount of the asset was assessed to be nil and the asset was fully impaired as at December 31, 2018.
+There have been no changes in the assessment for the year ended December 31, 2019.

 The former Secretary of the DENR in the Philippines previously rescinded a number of mining licences previously awarded, not related to the projects of the Group's Associates and imposed a moratorium on all new mines and a ban on open-pit mining.
-This creates uncertainty as to whether the government may further rescind mining licenses in the area in the future and if the Mabilo project will be able to be developed; however, this has been mitigated by a change in the Secretary of the DENR in 2017 and, in July 2018, the DENR lifted the moratorium on the acceptance, processing and/or approval of applications for exploration permits for metallic and non-metallic minerals.
+This created uncertainty as to whether the government may further rescind mining licenses in the area in the future and if the Mabilo project will be able to be developed; however, this has been mitigated by a change in the Secretary of the DENR in 2017 and, in July 2018, the DENR lifted the moratorium on the acceptance, processing and/or approval of applications for exploration permits for metallic and non-metallic minerals.

 In 2016, Mt.
-Labo rescinded the previous settlement agreement with its Joint Venture partner, Galeo due to nonperformance by Galeo and served a notice of termination of the Joint Venture Agreement and referred the matter to arbitration.
+Labo rescinded the previous settlement agreement with its Joint Venture partner, Galeo due to non-performance by Galeo and served a notice of termination of the Joint Venture Agreement and referred the matter to arbitration.
 The Joint Venture was terminated on January 31, 2017.
 As such, Galeo is no longer a shareholder of Mt.
 Labo nor a Joint Venture partner of Mt.
 Labo.
 In 2017, Mt.
-Labo commenced arbitration proceedings against Galeo in the Singapore International Arbitration Centre in accordance with the provisions of the JVA and the compromise agreement which has been rescinded.
-In those arbitration proceedings, Mt.
-Labo seeks a number of reliefs, including a declaration that the JVA was validly terminated and the compromise agreement was validly rescinded.
+Labo commenced arbitration proceedings against Galeo in the Singapore International Arbitration Centre ("SIAC") in accordance with the provisions of the JVA and the compromise agreement which has been rescinded Mt.
+Labo recently completed the hearing by the SIAC seeking varied reliefs, including a declaration that the Joint Venture Agreement ("JVA") with Galeo Equipment Corporation ("Galeo") was validly terminated and the compromise agreement was validly rescinded.
 Under the JVA, on termination the innocent party is then given the right to buy out the guilty party at a 10% discount to book value, which for the Joint Venture is nominal given it was still in the exploration phase of the project.

 Mt.
 Labo and Galeo have estimated contingent liabilities relating to the legal proceedings for both the civil case in the Philippines and arbitration through the Singapore International Arbitration Centre.
 Mt.
-Labo's claims under the civil case are for PHP7,000,000 against Galeo and USD183,199,563 through arbitration.
-Galeo's claims to date under the civil case are for PHP1,500,000 and USD3,500,000 under arbitration together with legal fees.
-The Associates had no other contingent liabilities or capital commitments as at December 31, 2018 (nil: December 31, 2017).
+Labo's claims against Galeo are for PHP7,000,000 under the civil case and USD183,199,563 through arbitration.
+Galeo's claims against Mt.
+Labo are for PHP1,500,000 under the civil case and USD3,500,000 under arbitration, plus legal fees.
+However, in its most recent submissions in the arbitration, Galeo clarified that it was limiting its claim for damages to USD309,519.05 (plus pre and post-award interest) and legal costs and costs of arbitration, which it will quantify in its core submissions.
+The Associates had no other contingent liabilities or capital commitments as at December 31, 2019 (nil: December 31, 2018).